Up to 50% off sofas & mattresses — limited‑time deals.

 • Use durable grippers or cups

-• Clean more frequently than you would on hardwood
+• Clean more often than you would on hardwood

-• Consider a low-profile rug and pad in high-movement areas
+• Consider a low-profile rug and pad in the areas where the sofa moves most

 The Best Hardware and Pad Options, and When Each One Wins